-Our operating net working capital (non-GAAP) as of September 30, 2022, 2021, and 2020 is presented below:
+Our operating net working capital (non-GAAP) as of September 30, 2023, 2022, and 2021 is presented below:

-Cash flows provided by operating activities were approximately \$233.9 million, \$136.4 million, and \$538.9 million for the fiscal year ended September 30, 2022, 2021, and 2020 respectively.
-The change in cash provided by operating activities between fiscal years 2022 and 2021 is primarily driven by higher activity and rates, partially offset by changes in working capital.
-The decrease in cash provided by operating activities between fiscal years 2021 and 2020 was primarily driven by lower operating activity and lower pricing.
-For the purpose of understanding the impact on our cash flows from operating activities, operating net working capital is calculated as current assets, excluding cash and cash equivalents, short-term investments, and assets held-forsale, less current liabilities, excluding dividends payable, short-term debt and advance payments for sale of property, plant and equipment.
+Cash flows provided by operating activities were approximately \$833.7 million, \$233.9 million, and \$136.4 million for the fiscal year ended September 30, 2023, 2022, and 2021 respectively.
+The increase in cash provided by operating activities between fiscal years 2023 and 2022 is primarily driven by higher activity and pricing.
+The increase in cash provided by operating activities between fiscal years 2022 and 2021 was primarily driven by higher activity and pricing, and is partially offset by changes in operating net working capital.
+For the purpose of understanding the impact on our cash flows from operating activities, operating net working capital is calculated as current assets, excluding cash and cash equivalents, short-term investments, assets held-forsale, and prepaid property, plant and equipment, less current liabilities, excluding dividends payable, short-term debt and advance payments for sale of property, plant and equipment.

-Operating net working capital was \$281.9 million, \$129.9 million and \$194.2 million as of September 30, 2022, 2021 and 2020, respectively.
+Operating net working capital was \$239.6 million, \$271.8 million and \$129.9 million as of September 30, 2023, 2022 and 2021, respectively.
 This metric is considered a non-GAAP measure of the Company's liquidity.
 The Company considers operating net working capital to be a supplemental measure for presenting and analyzing trends in our cash flows from operations over time.
 Likewise, the Company believes that operating net working capital is useful to investors because it provides a means to evaluate the operating performance of the business using criteria that are used by our internal decision makers.
-The increase in operating net working capital between fiscal years 2022 and 2021 was primarily driven by higher rig activity and rates.
-Included in accounts receivable as of September 30, 2022 was \$27.8 million of income tax receivables, of which \$24.9 million was received subsequent to fiscal year end.
-The remainder is expected to be collected within the next fiscal year.